shibby360/replit-text-games/README.md

 # replit-text-games
 terminal text games transferred over from replit

-download `downloader.sh` and use that to download the games
+download `manager.sh` to manage all games files
-download `updater.sh` as well, keep them both in the same directory

-download with `downloader.sh <game-name>` ex. `downloader.sh sk-uv`
+download with `manager.sh -d <game-name>` ex. `manager.sh -d sk-uv`
 this will create a new directory called `sk-uv` and install all the necessary files in there
 just `cd` to the directory, enable any permissions, and then run `main.py` or whatever the main file is to start playing

-keep all the game directories, `downloader.sh`, and `updater.sh` all at the same level wherever you put them
+keep all the game directories and `manager.sh` all at the same level wherever you put them
-to update, just run `updater.sh <game-name>` ex. `updater.sh sk-uv`
+to update, just run `manager.sh -u <game-name>` ex. `manager.sh -u sk-uv`